-Water (We will provide you with boiled and filtered cold water during the trek after lunch on the first day.
-You will need to bring a container to carry your water in.
-Also, you need to ensure that you pack a sufficient amount of water for the first half-day of the trek
+- Water (we will provide you with boiled and filtered cold water during the trek after lunch on the first day.
+However, you will need to bring a container to carry your water in.
+Also, you need to ensure that you pack a sufficient amount of water for the first half-day of the trek.

-Hotel in Aguas Calientes double or triple rooms, private bathrooms, hot showers, wifi, and storage while you visit Machu Picchu.
+- Hotel in Aguas Calientes doubles or triple rooms, private bathrooms, hot showers, wifi, and storage while you visit Machu Picchu.

 Breakfast on the first morning.
 Some hotels offer an early morning breakfast service.
 If not, we will stop in the town of Ollantaytambo on the way to the start of the trek where you will have the chance to buy breakfast.

 Lunch in Aguas Calientes on the final day.

 Sleeping bags can be rented from our office for US $20 for the entire trek (every sleeping bag is washed prior to each use).Tips for the guide, cook and porters to have an idea click : www.intisuntrek.com/tipsforthehardworkingstaff.html